Culture Shock in Taiwan

 Expats should expect some degree of culture shock in Taiwan.
 Simple tasks and comforts that are taken for granted in an expat’s home country are not as easy when a person doesn’t speak or read the local language.

 Once expats start learning, speaking and understanding Mandarin, their understanding of Taiwanese culture will deepen and their frustrations will ease.

 Language barrier in Taiwan

 The most difficult thing to adjust to in Taiwan is the language barrier.
 Mandarin is the official language, while Taiwanese, Hakka and indigenous Formosan languages are also spoken.

-The most important thing a person can do to acclimatise is to start learning Chinese as soon as possible.
-In Mandarin, vowel sounds can be said in four tones, each with a different meaning.
-While it is challenging, learning Chinese can help expats feel less isolated.
+The most important thing expats can do to acclimatise is to start learning Mandarin as soon as possible.
+While it is challenging, learning Mandarin can help expats feel less isolated.

 Saving face in Taiwan

 “Saving face" refers to maintaining personal and collective honour and integrity, and is central to Taiwanese social relations.
-Expats should avoid embarrassing anybody or losing their temper at all costs.
-Self control and subtlety are preferred to dealing directly with a situation if they allow everybody to save face.
-This can be frustrating for foreigners accustomed to direct communication and emotional honesty, but it is vital for smooth interactions.
+Expats should avoid losing their temper or embarrassing anybody.
+Self-control and subtlety are preferred Taiwanese strategies when dealing with a conflict as this allows parties involved to save face.
+This can be frustrating for foreigners accustomed to direct communication but it is vital for smooth interactions.

 Taking off shoes in Taiwan